Modelizer/Laravel-Selenium/README.md

 ## Roadmap:
 1. Firefox support needs to be added.
 2. ~~Windows~~ and Linux support needs to be added.
-3. Few APIs like in Integrated package such as `press`, `wait` and much more need to be added.
-4. Drivers file and selenium standalone package need to be compressed.
+3. Drivers file and selenium standalone package need to be compressed.
-5. API Docs need to be created.
+4. API Docs need to be created.

 ## Summary:
 Many APIs such as `see`, `wait`, `submitForm` etc are been implemented in Laravel 5.3, and the whole goal of this package is to make it easier for the user to swap testing type anytime.